defencedigital/moduk-service-manual/src/your-community/software-development.md

   url: "/your-community/"
 ---

-Anyone working on digital services in Defence is welcome to join the software development community.
+Anyone working on digital services in Defence can join the software development community.

 ## Who you will meet